smart-edge-open/specs/architecture.md

 The architecture of the OpenNESS Edge compute reference stack is described in greater detail in following subsections of this document.

-OpenNESS reference edge stack combines the NFV infrastructure optimizations for Virtual machine and Container cloud on COTS Architecture (CPU,Memory,IO and Acceleration) from various opensource projects with right amount of Edge compute specific APIs and network abstraction on to provide a unique and one window development solution for edge compute.
+OpenNESS reference edge stack combines the NFV infrastructure optimizations for Virtual machine and Container cloud on heterogeneous hardware platforms (CPU,Memory,IO and Acceleration) from open source projects with APIs and network abstraction to provide a unique one stop shop development solution for edge compute.

 ### OpenNESS Controller Community Edition
-OpenNESS Controller Community edition consists of set of microservices that implement the following functionality to enable edge compute node and application management.
-Community edition implements the right set of functions needed for a reference Edge compute controller.
+The OpenNESS Controller consists of a set of microservices that implement the following functionality to enable the management of the Edge Node and the applications that it will host.
-- Web UI front end: HTML5 based web frontend for managing edge compute.
+- Web UI front end: HTML5 based web front end for Administrator management of the edge node
-- User account management: Create administrator user for the edge compute management.
+- User account management: Create administrator and user accounts for edge node management.
-- Edge compute application image repository: Provide edge compute application image (VM/Container image) upload capability to the controller.
+- Edge compute application image repository: Provide capability of uploading application images (in VM or container format) to the Controller.
-- Configure CUPS EPC: Using reference REST API to configure 4G EPC control plane
+- Configure CUPS EPC: Using reference REST APIs to configure a 4G EPC control plane
 - Edge application life cycle management: Support set of APIs that enable
   - Enrolling OpenNESS edge node
   - Configure the interfaces and OpenNESS edge node microservices